High-energy astrochemistry in the molecular interstellar medium: Introduction

 In the gas phase, high-energy chemistry is characterized by its role in driving ion-neutral chemistry through regulating the ionization fraction.
 These ion-neutral reactions are important since they proceed largely without an energy barrier at the Langevin rate ($\approx 10^{-9}$ cm$^{3}$ s$^{-1}$).
 Beyond ionizing, cosmic rays can also dissociate molecular bonds, in particular through secondary electron impact dissociation. \ce{He+} is also an important molecular bond destroyer, and in molecular clouds is only produced appreciably by high-energy radiation due to the high ionization potential of helium (24.59 eV).
 Doubly ionized species can also be produced from X-ray ionization through the Auger process.

 Observationally, \ce{H3+} and simple light hydride ions such as \ce{OH+}, \ce{H2O+}, \ce{H3O+} and \ce{ArH+} can be used to directly trace the ionization fraction and ionization rate.
 These ions are observed through absorption lines \citep{Indriolo2012, Gonzalez-Alfonso2013, Schilke2014, Indriolo2015}, and so primarily constrain the ionization rate in diffuse envelopes around molecular clouds.
 There has been debate on what the average ISM cosmic-ray ionization rate is in the Milky Way, with some observational evidence pointing more to a Voyager-like ionization rate, producing an ionization rate $\zeta \approx 10^{-17}$, or a more elevated rate seen through absorption studies along sight lines \citep{Indriolo2012, Indriolo2015, Neufeld2017}.
 Many of these absorption line studies utilized density estimates from \ce{C2} observations.
 Recent re-analysis of these data with new \ce{C2} collisional rates has brought down the diffuse gas measurements by factors of a few \citep{Neufeld2024}.
+Recently, the combination of 3D dust maps of the local interstellar medium and Gaia catalogs has enabled unique and high fidelity measurements of the cosmic-ray ionization rate through H3+ in the local interstellar medium \citep{Obolentseva2024, Indriolo2025}.

 These measurements, in principle, measure the total ionization rate, indiscriminately of whether it originates from X-rays or cosmic rays.
 However, the lack of X-ray sources nearby suggests that these ionization rates are most likely due to cosmic rays.
 X-ray ionization may dominate in regions close to galactic centers, such as NGC 1068 \citep{Viti2014}.
 When cosmic rays appreciably heat the gas, it can also impact molecular line ratios such as \ce{HNC/HCN}, due to the temperature dependence of the conversion between these isomers\citep{Behrens2024}.